marcnuri-work/jkubeio-team-issues-10/K8S-HELM-INSTALL.md

 Individual tests should be added for the new tasks and also for the plugins to verify task precedence.

-An integration test (`HelmInstallIT`) proves that the task can be executed both, with a successful and a failed installation.
+An [e2e test](https://github.com/jkubeio/jkube-integration-tests) proves that the task can be executed both, with a successful and a failed installation.

 ### Documentation

 The documentation exposes for each of the Maven, Gradle, Kubernetes, and OpenShift plugins the new install goal/task.

 It includes a section with the installation options that can be provided in the `HelmConfig` argument and properties.

+Documentation should be reviewed to replace any reference to the `helm install` CLI command with the new `helm-install` goal/task.